BoKlok is an established and successful partnership between Skanska and IKEA.

 Why are you manufacturing your homes in a factory?

 By manufacturing our homes in a factory, we can be really efficient, reduce unnecessary costs and protect our homes from adverse weather.
 We complete up to 90% of the homes in the factory, with the remaining 10% completed on the construction site.
+The modules are then either transported directly to site, or stored temporarily until site is ready to take delivery.
+During this period, the homes are protected by weather proof packaging.
 We call it modern and innovative construction, although we have been doing it for over 25 years!

 How do you demonstrate your commitment to sustainability?